ulixee/hero/website/docs/BasicInterfaces/Browser.md

 # Browser

 Browser is the onramp to most of SecretAgent's functionality.
-It's home to a variety of functions, namespaces, and objects.
+It's home to a variety of methods, namespaces, and objects.

-Unlike most other browsers, SecretAgent has no concept of tabs, only browsers with a single window (for the time being).
+Unlike most other browsers, SecretAgent is initialized with a single window that can spawn tabs.
+Only a single tab can be focused at a time, meaning clicks and other user interaction will go to the active tab.

 Each Browser instance has its own cache, cookies, session data, and [emulator](../advanced-features/emulators).
 No data is shared between instances -- each operates within an airtight sandbox to ensure no identities leak across requests.